 Looking for ideas for things to do in the Catlins?
 You’ve come to the right place.
 From epic waterfalls to spotting some of the world’s rarest wildlife species, The Catlins is a must-visit adventure destination in New Zealand’s South Island.

-Although the Catlins weren’t highest my personal list of places to visit in New Zealand, I was pleasantly surprised to find out just how incredible this region is.
+Although the Catlins wasn’t the highest on my personal list of places to visit in New Zealand, I was pleasantly surprised to find out just how incredible this region is.
 On a last-minute, spur-of-the-moment decision, we packed up our camper in Queenstown and headed out to explore the East Coast.

 From hikes, waterfalls, and wildlife, we certainly didn’t find a shortage of things to do in and see in the Catlins.